Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Introduction

 In the context of these advancements much less work has been invested in the developments of the MC hadronization models.
 However, the presence and impact of hadronization is an essential ingredient for a realistic description of infrared sensitive observables alongside with improved matching and merging scheme and NLL accurate parton shower algorithms.
 This is particularly important when MCs are employed in the context of the determination of scheme-dependent Lagrangian QCD parameters, where a systematic separation of perturbative and non-perturbative effects is crucial.
 This has for example been stressed since a long time for strong coupling determination analyses from $e^+e^-$ event-shapes, when non-perturbative hadronization corrections are determined from MC simulations~\cite{Huston:2023ofk} and the associated uncertainties are determined from simulations with different MC settings.
 The properties and quality of the MC hadronization models is also essential for the interpretation of the event generator's top quark mass parameter $m_t^{\rm MC}$ determined in direct top mass measurements~\cite{Hoang:2020iah,CMS:2024irj}, since they directly affect the top quark mass sensitive aspects of the observables used for the measurements~\cite{Hoang:2018zrp}.

 Inspired by earlier studies of some of the authors in Ref.~\cite{Proceedings:2018jsb}, we argue that accurate and improved parton shower algorithms to be employed for MC predictions should not be considered independently of the MC hadronization models.
 In principle this is already obvious at the purely practical level in the context of the tuning procedure of an event generator to a set of reference data, since the tuning traditionally considers a combined fit of parton shower and hadronization model parameters.
 However, what we mean is, that eventually one should go beyond this practical level by {\it demanding in addition} that the combined matrix-element and parton shower partonic description, on one side, and the effects of the hadronization model on the other, by themselves have a well-defined field theoretic meaning in the context of QCD with a systematic and controllable scheme-dependence.
 It is obvious that this is particularly important when combining hadronization corrections extracted from MCs with high precision perturbative QCD predictions for the determination of hadron level eventshape distribution, or for the interpretation of $m_t^{\rm MC}$ obtained from the direct measurements.
-This implies that {\it (i) the field theoretic meaning of the parton level description and the hadronization effects should not depend on any parameter subject to tuning hadronization effects and (ii) in particular that the parton shower infrared cutoff $Q_0$ should be considered as a factorization scale.} This view has also been advocated in Ref.~\cite{Platzer:2022jny}, where the same reasoning has been applied for the construction of an algorithm for parton branching at the amplitude level~\cite{Forshaw:2019ver} based on an underlying factorization of jet cross sections.
-The way how the shower cutoff is implemented defines a particular scheme of this factorization, and the factorization property ensures that the hadron level description is scheme-invariant.
-This in particular implies that, at least within some limited $Q_0$ interval, the combined partonic and hadron-model prediction for infrared sensitive quantities should be independent of the $Q_0$ value.
-As it is probably too ambitious to demand exact $Q_0$-independence, in practice at least a systematic cancellation between the dominant linear $Q_0$-dependencies of the parton level predictions and of the associated hadronization corrections (at the precision level of the parton shower) should be realized.
-This $Q_0$-insensitivity with respect to linear $Q_0$ contributions is what we refer to as '$Q_0$-independence' in this article.
+This implies that {\it (i) the field theoretic meaning of the parton level description and the hadronization effects should not depend on any parameter subject to tuning hadronization effects and (ii) in particular that the parton shower infrared cutoff $Q_0$ should be considered as a factorization scale.}